gerardroche/gerardroche.github.io/_posts/2023-05-19-sesame-a-sublime-text-plugin.md

 ![Ali Baba overhearing one of the thieves saying "Open Sesame"](/assets/2023-05-19-open-sesame.webp)

-Of all [my Sublime Text plugins](https://packagecontrol.io/browse/authors/gerardroche), [Sesame](https://packagecontrol.io/packages/Sesame) is my favourite.
-But only a few people use it.
-At the time of writing it only has [500 downloads](https://packagecontrol.io/packages/Sesame).
+[Sesame](https://packagecontrol.io/packages/Sesame) is my favourite Sublime Text plugin.
+Sesame is quick way to open, add, switch, and remove projects and folders.

-"Sesame" is play on the phrase "[Open Sesame](https://en.wikipedia.org/wiki/Open_sesame)".
+The name "Sesame" is a play on the phrase "[Open Sesame](https://en.wikipedia.org/wiki/Open_sesame)".
 A magical phrase in the story of "[Ali Baba and the Forty Thieves](https://en.wikipedia.org/wiki/Ali_Baba_and_the_Forty_Thieves)" from Antoine Galland's version of [One Thousand and One Nights](https://en.wikipedia.org/wiki/One_Thousand_and_One_Nights).
 It opens the mouth of a cave in which forty thieves have hidden a treasure.

-So what does Sesame do?
-Sesame is quick way to open, add, switch, and remove projects/folders.

 ## Installation